arbmf/LimGen/README.md

 ## Overview
 This repository includes the LimGen dataset under Datasets folder and code in the Scripts folder for limitation generation model fine-tuning and generation.
-We shall be updating the repo with readme and any source updates.
+We shall be updating the repo with any updates.

 The dataset used in this project is sourced from the [ACL Anthology](https://aclanthology.org/).